 One of the beauties of matcha is that it increases alertness without those jittery feelings that you get with coffee drinking.
 Matcha does contain caffeine, approximately 34mg per serving (less than a third of a cup of coffee) and matcha caffeine is released very slowly into the body.
 Far better than the caffeine in coffee!
 It’s like a slow-release energy that increases alertness but it increases relaxation.
 So, you feel alert but calm – a much healthier feeling than being jittery and on-edge.

 As mentioned, matcha is also an antioxidant drink, packed with vitamins and nutrients that promote a better immune system, bolstering it with what it needs to fight against attack.
 If you research matcha, you’ll find that it is high in EGCG (epigallocatechin Gallate), catechins that are believed to be able to help the fight against cancerous attack too.
 Matcha’s nutrients are also linked to heart health and because of its caffeine content, it encourages weight-loss due to its fat-burning properties (only together with a healthy lifestyle).

-Hopefully, you have a good grounding in matcha and you’re ready to take the plunge and try our own fabulous matcha.
+Hopefully, you have a good grounding in matcha and you’re ready to take the plunge and try our own fabulous and best matcha powder.
 Click here and buy a pack, we’re sure you’ll love it!
 Don’t forget to tell us about your matcha drinking experience.